AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 ```

+### Note: Roblox Server Use Cases

+When using Kalman Filter and its variants, you can only use up to 7 features before it causes the Roblox server to freeze.
+Keep that in mind.

 ## Anomaly Detection

 Before we get through the code, we first need to understand on how to set a proper cost threshold to filter out unusual activities.